 We’d look forward to another season that tackles challenges such as getting properties in front of a large audience with smart distribution solutions.

-VRMB’s Matt Landau travels around the world to visit vacation rentals and inspire hosts and travellers alike.
+In this unique series, VRMB’s Matt Landau travels around the world to visit vacation rentals and inspire hosts and travellers alike.
 His goal is to find out more about this new style of travelling that allows us to live authentic experiences through the eyes of vacation rental managers and owners.

 Matt has in-depth discussions with hosts, explores what’s unique about the way they interpret the idea of “home”, joins them on their everyday adventures and puts it all into context.

-A Sense of Place is a great series for anyone with a deeper interest in vacation rentals, the shared economy, global tourism trends and the way that different locations deal and benefit from the rise of vacation rentals.
+Sense of Place is a great series for anyone with a deeper interest in vacation rentals, the sharing economy, global tourism trends and the way that different locations deal and benefit from the rise of vacation rentals.
 In this exclusive interview, Matt shares why his show is important for our industry.

-Matt’s curious and adventure-seeking personality and his unique way of telling the stories of local hosts have got us hooked!
-He truly gives viewers “a sense of the places” and the people he visits!
+Matt’s curious and adventure-seeking personality and his unique way of telling the stories of local hosts have got us hooked.
+He truly gives viewers “a sense of the places” and the people he visits.

 Watch it online for free on Matt’s website or on YouTube.

 Holly shows them three very different properties and guides them to make an informed decision on which one they should purchase and how they should optimise the home’s rental potential for listing sites.

 The discussions between Holly and the buyers raise valid points about the countless things you need to consider before buying a home that’s intended to become a vacation rental.

 We love the part when Holly follows up with the buyers once they’ve made their pick and gone through with the purchase.
 We get to see how they’ve transformed the property and what it looks like as a professional listing.
-The results are shocking – in a good way!
+The results are shocking – in a good way.